 Sample # 1

-Did you see any of the news earlier this month where the military marched onto peaceful protesters on the streets of DC?
+Did you see any of the news last summer where the military marched onto peaceful protesters on the streets of DC?
 A president has unique and, in this case, dangerous powers over those of us who live here, because we are not a state.
 Please read this petition – it tells our story of the injustice, the denial of our voting rights.
 And please, after you read it, sign the petition.
 It will send a message to your Congressional delegation (something I don’t have).
 If your members of Congress have co-sponsored the statehood bill, it will send them a than you letter.
 If they have not, it will urge them to do so.

 This is how we build power to win.
 Then, please forward this email to your friends and family.
 Be well, be safe and thanks for working to make our democracy stronger.